-PVC caps shall be installed as soon as practicable after installation, on all un-used or partially used conduits to prevent extraneous material entering the conduit.
+A blank plug or a duct plug approved by the Principal shall be installed as soon as practicable after installation and on all un-used or partially used conduits to prevent extraneous material entering the conduit.
 Plugs and bungs shall be fixed with easily removed adhesive such as silicon beading to prevent inadvertent removal.
-A small hole can be drilled in the cap to pass the rope through prior to gluing it with the silicon beading.
+A small hole can be drilled in the plug to pass the rope through prior to gluing it with the silicon beading.